Ofoten Line: History

 In 2008, the public service obligation contract on the Ofoten Line was won by SJ.
 This included a subsidy of NOK 3.0 million from the Norwegian Ministry of Transport and Communications for the 40 km section on the Norwegian side of the border.
 Therefore, SJ started operating trains all the way to Narvik, and Ofotbanen lost the contract of operating the trains on the Norwegian side of the border.
 Ofotbanen had been receiving NOK 4.5 million in subsidies from NSB for the operation from 15 June.
 Ofotbanen ceased operations on 29 July 2008, and filed for bankruptcy on 24 October.

 On 23 August 2007, LKAB ordered another four twin units, with delivery in 2010 and 2011, and costing €52 million.
 This will replace all remaining Dm3.
 After delivery, six locomotives are used from Kiruna to Luleå, and twenty are used from Kiruna to Narvik.
 By 2009, sufficient passing loops had been built along the whole line from Narvik to Luleå to allow all trains to operate with full capacity.
 By 2011, LKAB's will be able to replace all the Dm3, and convert all the ore trains to 68 cars.
 This will increase the capacity from 28 to 33 million tonnes per year, and at the same time reduce the number of departures per day from 21 to 15.

+In April 2026, the Swedish government cancelled the Boden-Narvik part of the night train route that was running between Stockholm and Narvik, citing budget constrains.